 Interscholastic contests should create good sportsmanship in athletes.
 All participants are expected to conduct themselves in an appropriate manner.
 Inappropriate behavior will not be tolerated.
 A violation will result in the following penalties:

 - -First violation suspension from all contests for a period of 1 week.
-Coaches will have the option to allow athletes to participate in practice during the period of suspension. - -Second violation dismissal from team off-season during the defined school year.
-Participants will not consume or possess illegal drugs, alcohol, or tobacco products.
-If the participant is observed by a coach, teacher, administrator, arrested by the law, or self-reports, the following action will be taken.
+Coaches will have the option to allow athletes to participate in practice during the period of suspension. - -Second violation dismissal from team

 Training Rules